the-muppet2/defcat-website/public/docs/ADMIN_GUIDE.md

 2. Click the **Edit** button
 3. You can modify:
    - Deck name
-   - Moxfield ID
+   - Who the deck is for
-   - Public URL
+   - Public URL (moxfield link)
-   - Format (Commander, Brawl, etc.)
-   - View/like/comment counts
-   - Mainboard and sideboard card counts
-   - Author username
+   - Deck Description
+   - Add Video links (if applicable)
 4. Click **Save Changes** when done

 ### Viewing a Deck